lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 All non-zero error codes listed above trigger an `otp_error` interrupt.
 In addition, all unrecoverable OTP `Macro*` errors (codes 0x1, 0x3) trigger a `fatal_macro_error` alert, while all remaining unrecoverable errors trigger a `fatal_check_error` alert.

+If software receives an `otp_error` interrupt, but all error codes read back as 0x0 (`NoError`), this should be treated as a fatal error condition, and the system should be shut down as soon as possible.

 Note that while the `MacroWriteBlankError` is marked as a recoverable error, the affected OTP word may be in an inconsistent state after this error has been returned.
 This can cause several issues when the word is accessed again (either as part of a regular read operation, as part of the readout at boot, or as part of a background check).